nerdull/multitaper/README.md

 ## Prerequisites
 This code depends only on `numpy` and `scipy` so it works with Python version 2 and 3 (tested with versions 2.7.15 and 3.6.5).

+## Installation

+You can install this library by typing:

+    python setup.py install --record installed_files.txt

+This may or may not need `sudo` depending on your installation.
+The last argument helps you track files that are installed on your system, in case you like to remove them later.

 ## Similar projects
 Other libraries including a multitaper implementations for Python can be found on PyPI are [mtspec](https://pypi.org/project/mtspec/), [libftr](https://pypi.org/project/libtfr/) and [spectrum](https://pypi.org/project/spectrum/).